emslade/imageupload/README.md

 * `imageupload_upload_url` - URL to load inside the iframe for file uploads
 * `imageupload_get_url` - URL to retrieve a JSON object of files and folders to browse
 * `imageupload_image_dir` - Path to prepend to image path on insertion into the editor
+* `imageupload_delete_url` - URL to delete an image.
+Should only accept POST requests and retrieve the POST parameter `path`

 Example JSON from `imageupload_get_url`: